publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stI/ch103/m__us_usc_t52_s10312.md

  __Codification__

-    Section was formerly classified to section 1973o of Title 42, The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to section 1973o of Title 42, The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------